ImRayy/rayshold-posts/blog/get-set-go.md

 ![1](https://ik.imagekit.io/rayshold/projects/toodles/1.png)

-I'm satisfied with how they turned out, though I'm pretty sure I'll be disappointed with the design after some time, I may or may not update later on, but I think that's a good thing, it means I'm improving my skills and recognizing areas for growth.
-That's the whole fucking point.
+I'm happy with how they turned out, though I suspect I’ll grow dissatisfied with the design over time.
+I might update it later, or I might not, but I see that as a positive sign.
+It means I’m improving and learning to recognize areas where I can grow, which is exactly the goal.

+## Trust the Vibe, Not the Forums

+I could deep-dive into research, dissecting every language’s pain points until I’m paralyzed by choice.
+Or I could ask a senior dev, “Yo, I’m feeling Go,” and they’d probably roast it because they’re married to JavaScript, Rust or whatever.
+That’s a one-way ticket to second-guessing myself and missing out on a dope experience.
+So, I skipped the overthinking and dived into what felt exciting.
+There’s that saying, “Don’t jump to a new language until you’re cashing checks with it,” and yeah, it’s solid advice.
+But who says you can’t flirt with a new language on the weekends?
+Every language has its own flavor and solves problems in its own way.
+Trying them out feels like test-driving a new framework, it’s not about ditching your main squeeze; it’s about seeing what else is out there and what problems it solves.

 ## Conclusion

-I love Go and will definitely use it to build more apps.
-The overall developer experience, from setup to build and install, is fantastic.
-I believe there should always be a clear target when learning something new.
-In this case, I wanted to build something, and I chose Go.
-Sure, I could’ve used JavaScript, but I didn't, because my goal is to improve to be good, or even the best if possible, and gain as much experience as I can.

-Everyone roasts JS for being bad, and as someone who was limited to the JS environment, I never understood those criticisms.
-But after trying Go, I now see the difference.
-I've learned more about best practices, how to handle errors properly, and how to use functions more efficiently.
+I’ve fallen in love with Go, and I’m excited to build more apps with it.
+The developer experience is top-notch.
+Setting up, building, and deploying feels seamless and intuitive.
+When I learn something new, I always set a clear goal to stay focused.
+This time, I wanted to create a project, and Go was my choice.
+JavaScript was an option, but I chose Go to push my skills further, aiming to grow as a developer and gain hands-on experience with a powerful language.

+Coming from a JavaScript-heavy background, I never quite understood the criticism JS gets in the dev community.
+But after diving into Go, the contrast is striking.
+Go has opened my eyes to cleaner coding practices, robust error handling, and more effective ways to structure functions.
+It’s been a game-changer, helping me write code that’s not just functional but thoughtfully designed.